rsyncOSX/RsyncOSXdocs/content/post/RsyncParameters.md

 description = "There are som default parameters to rsync." lastmod = "2020-07-16"
 +++
 RsyncOSX implements default parameters which are working fine for simple synchronize and restore tasks.
-The actual parameters used in tasks is depended upon executing rsync over **network connection** or not.
+The actual parameters used in tasks are depended upon executing rsync over **network connection** or not.
 Which standard parameters to use is computed during startup of application by reading the configuration file.
+The user can also remove default parameters if required.

 ![](/images/RsyncOSX/master/userparameters/userparameters.png)